 Trust former prosecutors to handle your DWI case.

-If you are pulled over, remain calm, respectful, with law enforcement officers by providing your driver’s license, registration, and proof of insurance.
+If you are pulled over, remain calm and respectful with law enforcement officers by providing your driver’s license, registration, and proof of insurance.
 Beyond that, remember that you have the right to remain silent and do not need to answer further questions.
-In the event of a DWI-related stop, it is advisable to reach out to a Syracuse DWI Attorney as soon as possible.
+In the event of a DWI-related stop, it is advisable to reach out to a Syracuse DWI attorney as soon as possible.

 Explore your legal options with an experienced and knowledgeable former prosecutor before a plea deal is entered.
 We take all situations into consideration to get you the best results.

 What if I Wasn't Read My Miranda Rights?

 If you are arrested and not read your Miranda rights, any statements you make may be inadmissible in court.
 However, during a traffic stop, these rights don’t have to be read unless you are taken into custody and questioned.
 In such cases, it is crucial to consult with a knowledgeable DWI attorney to ensure your rights are protected.

 At Cambareri & Brenneck we